Ostrzeżenie: *Prywatność dla tego produktu do nabycia osobno

 And then there are Alexa Skills, those little apps you use to interact with Alexa.
 These Skills can be developed by just about anyone with the, uhm, skill.
 And with too many of the Skills, third-party privacy policies are misleading, incomplete, or simply nonexistent, according to one recent study.
 When your data is processed by an Alexa Skill, deleting your voice recordings doesn’t delete the data the developer of that Skill collects on you.
 With over 100,000 Alexa Skills out there, many of them developed by third parties, now your data is floating around in places you might never have imagined.

 So, what’s the worst that could happen?
-The Kindle eReader actually feels like a fairly safe product.
+The Kindle eReader actually feels like a fairly safe product -- unfortunately, it's also an Amazon product and Amazon is just plain bad at privacy.
 There's no Alexa built in, so you don't need to worry about voice requests being tracked or Alexa skills snooping on you.
 You can read with both WiFi and Bluetooth turned off.
 Just be sure you set up a passcode if you travel with this device to protect it from getting stolen and someone buying lots of books on your Amazon account.
 We do suppose it's possible Amazon could learn all about what books you like to read, only show you romance novels in your shopping recommendations, you read way too many romance novels, develop an unrealistic world view on romantic relationships, nothing ever lives up to those unrealistic expectations, so you live your whole life alone.
 OK, that's not likely to happen (we hope!).
-And if you want Amazon to stop trying to sell you more stuff like more romance novels, you can (and should!) opt-out of data collection and processing.
-Because while Amazon doesn't sell your personal information, they sure do use the heck out of it to target you with more stuff to buy.
+And if you want Amazon to stop trying to sell you more stuff like more romance novels, you can (and should!) opt-out of some data collection and processing.
+So yeah, while Amazon doesn't sell your personal information, they sure do use the heck out of it to target you with more stuff to buy.

 Wskazówki, jak się chronić